Now comes this question from reader TargetDate2031.

-Hard to separate pre- and post-retirement side gigs since there wasn’t a clear dividing line.
+Hard for me to separate pre- and post-retirement side gigs since there wasn’t a clear dividing line.
 In other words, I didn’t immediately stop practicing them just because I quit my job.

-Specifically, I’ve had some success writing fiction (which I’d rather not get into because it might reveal my identity), I’ve done some book production for indie authors, I’ve sold a few pieces of wall-type art, I’ve dabbled with Google’s Deep Dream and with fractals, and I’m now blogging.
+Specifically, I’ve sold a little fiction, I’ve done some book production for indie authors, I’ve unloaded a few pieces of wall-type art, I’ve dabbled with Google’s Deep Dream and with fractals, and I’m now blogging.

 I don’t consider these pursuits “side gigs” per se…it’s more like I’m trying to monetize hobbies.
 Consequently I get to be picky about choosing them.
 I don’t like to be told what to do and if the pursuit requires having a “boss,” forget it.
-Think about whether you share that sentiment.
+So that’s the advice: think about whether you share that sentiment.

 >Did you work a side job (or two?) while you were saving for retirement?

-As with so many people, running real estate was the primary money-maker.
+As with so many people, running real estate was the primary side-job moneymaker.
 I also had a “hobby job” for a while.
 I’d gotten an EMT license in my spare time because for whatever reason the people in our office were accident-prone and one woman had frequent seizures.
-So I found some night work with an ambulance service, but our service didn’t have the city EMS contract, so the calls tended to be dialysis wagon.
+So I found some night work with an ambulance service, but our service didn’t have the city EMS contract.
+Consequently the calls tended to be dialysis wagon.
 Did that for three or four months and gleaned the insight I needed and quit.

-OK, so: fiction, book production, EMS work, art, fractals…they may seem disjointed at first, but being early retired gives one the luxury of exploring several strong interests and running with what one enjoy’s the most.
-I hope you too find that to be true, but if you have the one true thing that suits your nature, you’re very fortunate and you should run with it.
+OK, so: fiction, book production, EMS work, art, fractals…they may seem disjointed at first, but being retired gives you the luxury of exploring several strong interests and running with the one you enjoy most.
+I hope you too find that to be true, but if you’ve discovered the one thing that suits your nature, you’re very fortunate–stick with it.

 I’m happy to hear that you’re considering this: